lukso-network/docs/docs/standards/smart-contracts/utils/lsp6-key-manager-utils.md

 #### Return Value

-Returns an abi-encoded array of allowed ERC725 keys that the controller address is allowed to interact with.
+Returns a CompactBytesArray containing the allowed ERC725 data keys that the controller address is allowed to interact with.

 ### hasPermission